mpv-player/mpv/DOCS/contribute.md

 - Use the K&R indent style.
 - Use 4 spaces of indentation, never use tabs (except in Makefiles).
 - Add a single space between keywords and binary operators.
-There are some other cases where spaces should be added.
+There are some other cases where spaces must be added.
 Example:

     ```C
     if ((a * b) > c) {